Mini calzone stuffed with cauliflower – ground pork ragù

 - 1 tbsp water (optional for the egg wash)

-Mini calzone stuffed with cauliflower - ground pork ragù Directions
+Instructions mini calzone stuffed with cauliflower – ground pork ragù

-- Put the filling aside to let it cool down.
+Put the stuffing aside to let it cool down.
 Remove your pizza dough from the fridge at least 10 minutes before making calzones.

 Roll out the pizza dough.
 With a glass with thin borders or a large cookie cutter crop little circles.
 Knead scraps of dough, roll out with a rolling pin and cut again until you use all the dough.